outscale/terraform-provider-outscale/docs/resources/vm.md

 With this method:

-* The primary NIC is defined in `primary_nic`
+* The primary NIC is defined in `primary_nic`.
-* Secondary NICs are managed with distinct `outscale_nic_link` resources
+* Secondary NICs are managed with distinct `outscale_nic_link` resources.
-* Secondary NICs can be added or removed without replacing the VM
+* Secondary NICs can be added or removed without replacing the VM.

 Example: